shaunchua94/Projects/3. Natural Language Processing/1. Gambling or Problem Gambling/README.md

 ## Problem Statement
 **Context**
-It is evident that problem gambling <a href="https://www.straitstimes.com/singapore/more-seek-help-for-gambling-problems">continues to exist</a> in Singapore, with illegal gambling persisting even <a href="https://www.straitstimes.com/singapore/police-arrest-37-people-seized-more-than-3000-in-illegal-gambling-prostitution-sting">in recent times</a>.
+<br> It is evident that problem gambling <a href="https://www.straitstimes.com/singapore/more-seek-help-for-gambling-problems">continues to exist</a> in Singapore, with illegal gambling persisting even <a href="https://www.straitstimes.com/singapore/police-arrest-37-people-seized-more-than-3000-in-illegal-gambling-prostitution-sting">in recent times</a>.

 As the <a href="https://www.ncpg.org.sg/en/Pages/Home.aspx">National Council on problem Gambling</a> (NCG) continues to combat problem gambling, finding a method to distinguish between gambling and problem gambling may prove useful.

 To this end, our project aims to develop a model that will assist in identifying individuals heading towards problem gambling, or are already facing problem gambling.

 **Project Goals**
-The goal of this project is two-fold:
+<br> The goal of this project is two-fold:
 <br> (1) Utilise Reddit's Application Programming Interface (API) to collect posts from **two** subreddits
 (2) Utilise Natural Language Processsing (NLP) to train **at least two** models which can be used to classify posts based on which of the two subreddits it came from.

 The two subreddits I will be using are <a href="https://www.reddit.com/r/problemgambling/">**r/problemgambling**</a> and <a href="https://www.reddit.com/r/gambling/">**r/gambling**</a>.

 **Models Utilised**
-The **Multinomial Naive Bayes Model** and **Logistic Regression Model** will be used.
+<br> The **Multinomial Naive Bayes Model** and **Logistic Regression Model** will be used.
 <a id="here"></a>

 **Classification Metrics**
-Several classification metrics will be considered, and these include:
+<br> Several classification metrics will be considered, and these include:
 <br> 1) Accuracy
 2) Sensitivity
 3) Specificity